domasvz1/DO-Shop-ASP.NET-MVC/README.md

   In the "Package Manager Console" in the Visual Studio.

   Also you can add "SQL Server Object Explorer" in view.
 If itsmissin, restrat the project (by opening it in the explorer using Visual    Studio).

+This error may also occur
+"No context type was found in the assembly"

+In the Packahge Manager Console (Or if it changes in the future in something similar) change Defaukt project to "DataAccess" --
+Enable-Migrations (if its installed do the following)

+Add-Migration InitialCreate        and            update-database --